 Introduction

-Commons Conversations was a summer series of radio programs in which campaigners shared their experiences and insights into activism, learning in movements, radical history and more.
-The program was broadcast by Community Radio 3CR and produced by the Commons Social Change Library.
-Episodes can be listened to below.
+Commons Conversations is a summer series of radio programs in which campaigners shared their experiences and insights into activism, learning in movements, radical history and more.
+The program is broadcast by Community Radio 3CR and produced by the Commons Social Change Library.

 Episodes

-Episode 1: Elly Desmarchelier and El Gibbs
+Episode 1: Insights from Disability Campaigning with Elly Desmarchelier and El Gibbs

 El Gibbs is a campaigner and award winning writer whose work focuses on disability and social justice issues.
 In this interview she and writer, speaker and disability rights advocate Elly Desmarchelier discuss their experiences of campaigning around a range of causes.
 They also chat about ways in which campaigns can become more effective, strategic and accessible, about learning from mistakes, and the importance of rest and fun in creating sustainable, deep and lasting change.